csko/gdax-python-api/README.md

 * websockets

 ## Acknowledgements
 Parts of this software are based on [GDAX-Python](https://github.com/danpaquin/GDAX-Python) by Daniel Paquin.
+See also https://github.com/danpaquin/GDAX-Python/blob/master/contributors.txt.